TacBuild/tac-sdk/README.md

 ## How to Track the Status of a Transaction

 To track a transaction, you first need to obtain its `operationId`.
-The `operationId` can be retrieved using the `transactionLinker` structure, which is generated within the SDK and returned by the `sendCrossChainJettonTransaction` function.
+The `operationId` can be retrieved using the `transactionLinker` structure, which is generated within the SDK and returned by the `sendCrossChainTransaction` function.
 Once you have the `transactionLinker`, call `TransactionStatus.getOperationId(transactionLinker: TransactionLinker)`.

 > **Note:** An empty response string indicates that validators have not yet received your messages.
 Continue making requests until you receive a non-empty `operationId`.